unit73e/haskell_exercises/ch1_answers.md

 ```

 The last line indicates that indicates that the `+` operator is a left
-associative infix operator with precedence of level 6.
-A higher number means
+associative infix operator with precedence 6.
+A higher number means higher
-higher precedence.
+precedence.

-Naturaly `*` has a higher precedence than the `+` operator:
+The `*` operator has higher precedence than the `+` operator:

 ```haskell
 Prelude> :info (*)